tripartio/ale/README.md

-We will give two demonstrations of how to use the package: first, a simple demonstration of ALE plots, and second, a more sophisticated demonstration suitable for statistical inference with random effect probabilities (REPs).
+We will give two demonstrations of how to use the package: first, a simple demonstration of ALE plots, and second, a more sophisticated demonstration suitable for statistical inference with p-values.
 For both demonstrations, we begin by fitting a GAM model.
 We assume that this is a final deployment model that needs to be fitted to the entire dataset.

 ``` r
 library(ale)